 Map of the Camden district in 1939 showing the extent of the area with Camden in the east.
 The silver mining centre of Yerranderie is in the west.
 (I Willis, 1996)

-The district grew to about 1200 square kilometre with a population of more than 5000 by the 1930s with farming and mining.
-Farming started out with cereal cropping and sheep, which by the end of the 19th century had turned to dairying and mixed farming.
-Silver mining started in the late 1890s in the Burragorang Valley and coalmining from the 1930s.
+The district grew to about 1200 square kilometres with a population of more than 5000 by the 1930s through farming and mining.
+Farming started with cereal cropping and sheep, which turned to dairying and mixed farming by the end of the 19th century.
+Silver mining started in the late 1890s in the Burragorang Valley, and coal mining from the 1930s.

 Burragorang Valley (Sydneywater)

-The district was centred on Camden and there were a number of villages including Cobbitty, Narellan, The Oaks, Oakdale, Yerranderie, Mt Hunter, Orangeville and Bringelly.
-The region was made up of four local government areas – Camden Municipal Council, Wollondilly Shire Council, the southern end of Nepean Shire and the south-western edge of Campbelltown Municipality.
+The district was centred on Camden, and there were several villages, including Cobbitty, Narellan, The Oaks, Oakdale, Yerranderie, Mt Hunter, Orangeville and Bringelly.
+The region comprised four local government areas – Camden Municipal Council, Wollondilly Shire Council, the southern end of Nepean Shire and the south-western edge of Campbelltown Municipality.

 Cows and more

-Before the Camden district was even an idea the area was the home for ancient Aboriginal culture based on dreamtime stories.
+Before the Camden district was even an idea, the area was the home of ancient Aboriginal culture based on Dreamtime stories.
 The land of the Dharawal, Gundangara and the Dharug.

 Map of Cowpastures SMH 13 August 1932

-On the discovery of the cows an inquisitive Governor Hunter visited the area and called it the Cow Pasture Plains.
-The Europeans seized the territory, allocated land grants for themselves and displaced the Indigenous occupants.
-They created a new land in their own vision of the world.
-A countryside made up of large pseudo-English-style-estates, an English-style common called The Cowpasture Reserve and English government men to work it called convicts.
+On discovering the cows, an inquisitive Governor Hunter visited the area and called it the Cow Pasture Plains.
+The Europeans seized the territory, allocated land grants, and displaced the Indigenous occupants.
+They created new land in their own vision of the world.
+A countryside comprised of large pseudo-English-style estates, an English-style common called The Cowpasture Reserve and English government men to work it called convicts.
 The foundations of the Camden district were set.

 A river

 The Nepean River rises in the ancient sandstone country west of the Illawarra Escarpment and Mittagong Range around Robertson.
-The shallow V-shaped valleys were ideal locations for the dams of the Upper Nepean Scheme that were built on the tributaries to the Nepean, the Cordeaux, Avon, and Cataract.
+The shallow V-shaped valleys were ideal locations for the Upper Nepean Scheme dams built on the tributaries to the Nepean, the Cordeaux, Avon, and Cataract.

-The rivers catchment drains in a northerly direction and cuts through deep gorges in the Douglas Park area.
-It then emerges out of sandstone country and onto the floodplain around the village of Menangle.
-The river continues in a northerly direction downstream to Camden then Cobbitty before re-entering sandstone gorge country around Bents Basin, west of Bringelly.
+The river’s catchment drains northerly and cuts through deep gorges in the Douglas Park area.
+It then emerges out of the sandstone country and onto the floodplain around the village of Menangle.
+The river continues in a northerly direction downstream to Camden, then Cobbitty, before re-entering the sandstone gorge country around Bents Basin, west of Bringelly.

-The ever changing mood of the river has shaped the local landscape.
-People forget that the river could be an angry raging flooded torrent, set on a destructive course.
+The ever-changing mood of the river has shaped the local landscape.
+People forget that the river could be an angry, raging, flooded torrent on a destructive course.
 Flooding shaped the settlement pattern in the eastern part of the district.

 A village is born

 The river ford at the Nepean River crossing provided the location of the new village of Camden established by the Macarthur brothers, James and William.
 They planned the settlement on their estate of Camden Park in the 1830s and sold the first township lots in 1840.
-The village became the transport node for the district and developed into the main commercial and financial centre in the area.
+The village became the transport node for the district and developed into the area’s leading commercial and financial centre.

-Manufacturing had a presence with a milk factory, a timber mill and a tweed mill in Edward Street that burnt down.
-Bakers and general merchants had customers as far away as the Burragorang Valley, Picton and Leppington and the town was the publishing centre for weekly newspapers.
+Manufacturing had a presence with a milk factory, a timber mill and a tweed mill on Edward Street that burnt down.
+Bakers and general merchants had customers as far away as the Burragorang Valley, Picton and Leppington, and the town was the publishing centre for weekly newspapers.

 Macarthur Bridge View from Nepean River Floodplain 2015 IWillis

-The Hume Highway, formerly the Great South Road, ran through the town from the 1920s and brought the outside forces of modernism, consumerism, motoring, movies and the new-fangled-flying machines at the airfield.
-This re-enforced the centrality of the market town as the commercial capital of the district.
+The Hume Highway, formerly the Great South Road, ran through the town from the 1920s and brought the outside forces of modernism, consumerism, motoring, movies and the new-fangled-flying machines to the airfield.
+This reinforced the market town’s centrality as the district’s commercial capital.

 Burragorang Valley

-In the western extremities of the district there were the rugged mountains that made up the picturesque Burragorang Valley.
+In the district’s western extremities, the rugged mountains made up the picturesque Burragorang Valley.
 Its deep gorges carried the Coxes, Wollondilly and Warragamba Rivers.

 The majestic cliffs and Gothic beauty of the Burragorang Valley on the edges of the Wollondilly River in 1910 (WHP)

 Access was always difficult from the time that the Europeans discovered its majestic beauty.
-The Jump Up at Nattai was infamous from the time of Macquarie’s visit in 1815.
-The valley became an economic driver of the district supplying silver and coal that was hidden the dark recesses of the gorges.
-The Gothic landscape attracted tourists to sup the valley’s hypnotic beauty who stayed in one of the many guesthouses.
+The Jump Up at Nattai was infamous when Macquarie visited in 1815.
+The valley became an economic driver of the district, supplying silver and coal hidden in the dark recesses of the gorges.
+The Gothic landscape attracted tourists who stayed in one of the many guesthouses to sup the valley’s hypnotic beauty.

 Guesthouses were very popular with tourists to the Burragorang Valley before the valley was flooded after the construction of Warragamba Dam.
 Here showing Burragorang Valley House in the 1920s (The Oaks Historical Society)